-Once the placement test is complete and the TB has been cleared locally, students should meet with an Academic Counselor for course registration.
-The Academic Counselor can assist you by reviewing previous courses taken (if applicable) and determining which courses are needed to complete your program requirements.
-All first-time college students who never attended an institution in the U.S. are required to complete New Student Registration (see acceptance packet).
+Once the TB ( step 11) has been cleared locally and the placement test (step 12) is complete, students should meet with an academic counselor for course registration.
+The academic counselor can assist you by reviewing previous courses taken (if applicable) and determining which courses are needed to complete your program requirements.
+All students are required to meet with an academic counselor.

 - Schedule appointments by calling the Counseling Department at (808) 984-3306 or contact us here.

 Pay Your Tuition and Fees by the Posted Deadline